 2 tablespoons chopped fresh mint, dill or parsley

-2) Use as a dip for veggies, pita bread or whole wheat crackers (choose crackers with the lowest amount of sodium and saturated fat and zero grams trans fat).
+- Use as a dip for veggies, pita bread or whole wheat crackers (choose crackers with the lowest amount of sodium and saturated fat and made without hydrogenated oils).
 Serve over grilled meats and fish.

-Chinese – Brown rice, no added salt tofu, mushrooms, snow peas, cabbage, peppercorns, low sodium soy sauce, rice vinegar, sesame oil, ginger, garlic, star anise
+- Foods: Brown rice, no added salt tofu, mushrooms, snow peas, cabbage, peppercorns, low sodium soy sauce, rice vinegar, sesame oil, ginger, garlic, star anise